beau-nguyen/Python_Challenge/README.md

 ## Project Description

 This is a fun project to work on.
 I’m was giving a sample size data set and my goal is to analyzing the company base on the numbers provide.
-There was question ask and was answer by the results from analyzing the data using Python.
+Using Python to run the script, I analzye the company financial 'Profit and Losses'.